 At this time when our economic growth is slow our government should be looking for policies that will stimulate growth and create entrepreneurs among the ICT sector that will feedback in the government sector from the private sector.

 Considering that our government and parastatals are 25 years behind when it comes to ICT, there is now a need for Zimbabwe’s government to have a development agenda that turn towards inclusive growth, creating an environment where there is participatory decision-making that brings together the government and the private sector in finding ICT viable solutions to some of these basic challenges being faced by Zimbabwe’s government.

-Engineer Jacob Kudzayi Mutisi is the Chairman of the ICT Divison of Zimbabwe Institution Engineers (ZIE), Member of the Engineering Council of Zimbabwe (ECZ), Member of the Institution of Engineering and Technology (IET) and a Member of Institute of Directors (IOD)
+Chairman of the ICT Divison of Zimbabwe Institution Engineers (ZIE), A Registered Professional Engineer with the Engineering Council of Zimbabwe (ECZ), Member of the Institution of Engineering and Technology (IET) and a Member of Institute of Directors (IOD) Contact: +263772278161